satori-com/tcpkali/doc/tcpkali.man.md

     The option takes a comma-separated list of floating point values.
     Mean and maximum values can be reported using **--latency-percentiles 50,100**.
     Default is `95,99,99.5`.

+--message-marker
+:   Passive mode detection or message markers.
+Given this option, tcpkali
+    will detect the \\{message.marker} byte sequences and will calculate message rate (in messages per second) and message arrival latency.
+    In the active mode, message rate calculation is implicitly enabled by using the \\{message.marker} expression.

 ## STATSD OPTIONS